 It is often misconstrued just how serious neonatal abstinence syndrome is both in the moment and over time.

-How are drug tests conducted on newborns?
+How are drug tests conducted on newborns in 2020?

 To test a newborn baby suspected of having NAS, their meconium or urine is tested to determine what type or combination of substances are in their system.
 A simple urine test is usually also given to the mother.
 If test results come back positive, treatment begins to keep the newborn as comfortable as possible during withdrawal.